jobovy/jupyterlite-repl-prerun/README.md

 To launch this example, click the JupyterLite badge at the top of this page.

-Note that if you also want to include code to be displayed and run in the REPL, you can use the `prerun-code` parameter.
+Note that if you also want to include code to be displayed and run in the REPL, you can use the `prerun-code` URL parameter.
 For example, the URL above will pre-run the code to import `numpy` and then display and run the code to print `pi`. `prerun-code` replaces the usual JupyterLite `code` parameter, which cannot be combined with `prerun`.

 To encode a, potentially multi-line, string in a URL, you can use an online [URL encoder](https://www.urlencoder.org/).
 Or you can use the `urllib.parse.quote` function in Python.
 For example, assuming that the code you want to pre-run is in a file `prerun.py`, you can use the following command to encode the contents of the file: